To be eligible for certification in Otolaryngology/Facial Plastic Surgery, candidates must meet the criteria below:

 - Be a graduate of a COCA-accredited college of osteopathic medicine.

-- Successfully sit for and pass all sections of the AOBOO Otolaryngology/Facial Plastic Surgery written exam.
+- Successfully pass the AOBOO Otolaryngology/Facial Plastic Surgery written qualifying exam.

 - Adhere to the AOA Code of Ethics.